Jeremy-Cleland/data-structures-and-algorithms/javascript/code-challenges-401/Linked Lists/linked-list-rotate/README.md

-# Singly Linked List | linked-list-zip
+# Singly Linked List | Linked List rotate
 <!-- Short summary or background information -->

 A linked list is a linear collection of data elements in computer science, where the linear order of the data elements is not determined by their physical location in memory.
 Instead, every part relates to the one before it.
 It is a data structure made up of a collection of nodes that collectively represent a sequence.
 Each node in the most basic version consists only of data and a reference (or link) to the node after it in the sequence.
 Using this structure, parts can be added to or taken out of the sequence at any point with minimal effort.
 Further linkages are included in more complicated variations, enabling effective insertion or removal from arbitrary element references.
 The linear access time of linked lists is a disadvantage (and difficult to pipeline).
 It is impossible to implement faster access, like random access.
 Arrays are more local to the cache than linked lists.